Smash and grab

-A smash and grab is a particular form of burglary or looting that involves smashing a barrier, usually a display window in a shop or a showcase, grabbing valuables, and then making a quick getaway, without concern for setting off alarms or creating noise.
-Typically, display windows and showcases that are in enclosed areas, such as shopping malls and office buildings, are less vulnerable to smash and grab raids than those on open streets – particularly where the streets are poorly lit or unobserved (such as premises in pedestrian subways or unstaffed transport facilities).
-Recent smash and grab crimes, called ram-raiding, have also involved ramming a pickup truck through the walls of a convenience store or gas station in order to remove the ATM from the premises and recover the cash.
-Smash and grab raids can occur in many scenarios, both in broad daylight and at night, and the perpetrators can range from experienced thieves to impulsive vandals.
+A smash and grab is a particular form of burglary that involves smashing through a barrier (usually a glass installation such as a display window or a showcase) to gain access, grabbing items, and then making a quick getaway, without much concern for setting off alarms or creating noise.
+Typically, display windows and showcases that are in enclosed areas, such as shopping centers and museums, are less vulnerable to smash and grab thefts than those on open streets – particularly where the streets are poorly lit or unobserved (such as premises in pedestrian subways or unstaffed transport facilities).

-The greatest cost of smash and grab raids can often be in replacing the windows or walls, which can sometimes far exceed the cost of the goods that are stolen.
+The greatest cost of smash and grab raids can often be in replacing broken windows or walls, which can sometimes far exceed the cost of the goods that are stolen.

+Smash and grab thefts also occur to vehicles, where a thief breaks a vehicle window and takes something from inside.

 Smash-and-grab thefts also occur with vehicles.

-Smash-and-grab thefts also occur with vehicles: a thief breaks a vehicle window and takes something from inside.